rylanc/coffee-reactify/README.md

 $ browserify -t coffee-reactify neat-ui.coffee > bundle.js
 ```

-you can omit the `.cjsx` extension from your requires if you add the extension to browserify's module extensions:
+you can omit the `.coffee` or `.cjsx` extension from your requires if you add the extension to browserify's module extensions:

 ``` coffee
 require './component'